COPMI promotes better mental health outcomes for children of parents with a mental illness.

 COPMI resources are developed under the guidance of people who share the experience of living in families where parental mental illness is a part of family life, and of leading researchers and service providers in the mental health field.

-The COPMI national initiative is run by a small team employed by not-for-profit organisation the Australian Infant, Child, Adolescent and Family Mental Health Association (AICAFMHA).
+The COPMI national initiative is run by a small team employed by not-for-profit organisation Emerging Minds (previously trading as The Australian Infant, Child, Adolescent and Family Mental Health Association - AICAFMHA).
 We are advised by a National Reference Group comprised of professionals from the fields of mental health, academia, community services and policy development.

 The Reference Group also includes representatives of another core advisory group, the National Lived Experience Forum, which is made of up of members who are parents living with a mental illness; partners of a parent with mental illness; young people and adult children of a parent with a mental illness; and carers of a child who has a parent with a mental illness (such as grandparent or foster carer).

-COPMI reports to the AICAFMHA Board who report on COPMI outcomes to the Australian Government's Department of Health.
+COPMI reports to the Emerging Minds Board who report on COPMI outcomes to the Australian Government's Department of Health.
 The COPMI initiative is funded by the Australian Government.